danhpaiva/danhpaiva/README.md

 ## Hi there,

-I am a Brazilian who likes technology.
-A bit of me:
+I am currently a student of Systems Analysis and Development.
+I like to venture into codes and new technologies.

 - **Languages:** C# | JavaScript | Python :computer:
 -  **Hobbies:** Clash Royale & book's :iphone::books: